Phoenix Arts and Culture

 Intent and Expectations

-Inspired by programs like the Los Angeles County Arts Internship Program and Public Allies Arizona, the Phoenix ArtCorps is a student employment program from the Phoenix Department of Arts and Culture funded by the American Rescue Plan Act (ARPA).
+Inspired by programs like the Los Angeles County Arts Internship Program and Public Allies Arizona, the Phoenix ArtCorps is a student employment program from Phoenix Arts and Culture Department funded by the American Rescue Plan Act (ARPA).
 Through a combination of independent research, hands-on tasks, guided training, and collaborative work, students are provided with the comprehensive skills, mentorship, and experience they need to launch their arts and culture careers.

 As a student worker, this program is an educational experience.
 While your work will contribute to the organization in a meaningful and impactful manner, it is primarily a means for you to gain practical knowledge, develop new skills, and acquire valuable professional experience.
 Your supervisor is a manager and a mentor, here to help you achieve your goals, invest in you as an emerging professional, and genuinely support you as a human being.
 You are not expected to come into the position knowing what you are supposed to do or how to do it.
 Instead, you are expected to learn.